Holomorphic curves with shift-invariant hyperplane preimages: Logarithmic difference estimate with applications to difference equations

 for all $r$ outside of a set of finite logarithmic measure. \end{theorem}

+Note that in case \eqref{inforder} the size of the exceptional set also depends on $\varepsilon$.
 In the finite-order case we have aimed for the cleanest possible statement with the expense of allowing a slightly larger exceptional set.
 By following the proof of \eqref{inforder} in Theorem \ref{logder}, it follows that for all finite-order meromorphic functions $f$ the estimate

 holds outside of an exceptional set of finite logarithmic measure.
 Concerning the sharpness of these estimates, the gamma function $\Gamma(z)$, for instance, satisfies

 as $r$ approaches infinity.
 It is not clear, however, whether or not the factor $\log r$ can be removed in \eqref{finorder}.